oscar-system/Oscar.jl/docs/src/Experimental/Singularities/hypersurfaces.md

 for some power series f at a point $p$.
 As explaind in section [Generalities on Space Germs](@ref space_germ_generalities), the need for exact computations forces OSCAR to restrict all considerations to the subring of those representable by means of an element of the localization of an affine scheme at a point.
+Where no other reference is specified, we refer the reader to the textbook [GLS07](@cite).

 For simplicity of notation, $O_{n,p}$ will denote the localization of the polynomial ring in $n$ variables at the point $p$ here and $m_p$ denotes its